yeticave/BlazeGears/readme.txt

   Appreciation and many thanks go to the following people:

-    - Marcel Hellkamp, the creator of the BottlePy Framework and its' Simple Template (http://bottlepy.org), which was the main inspiration for the BlazeGears Templating Language.
+    - Marcel Hellkamp, the creator of the BottlePy Framework and its Simple Template (http://bottlepy.org), which was the main inspiration for the BlazeGears Templating Language.